-This measure assesses the percentage of children, ages 2-18 years, who were diagnosed with pharyngitis, dispensed an antibiotic, and received a group A streptococcus (strep) test for the episode.
+This measure assesses the percentage of children, ages 3-18 years, who were diagnosed with pharyngitis, dispensed an antibiotic, and received a group A streptococcus (strep) test for the episode.
 A higher rate represents appropriate testing for children with pharyngitis.
-This is a claims-based measure.

-The denominator includes members with an outpatient or ED visit with only a diagnosis of pharyngitis (ICD-9 codes 462, 463, and 034.0 and ICD-10 codes J02 and J03).
-Claims/encounters with more than one diagnosis are excluded.
-Members with episodes linked to a dispensed antibiotic prescription are included in the denominator if there is a negative medication history (i.e., no antibiotic prescriptions filled within the prior 30 days).
-The numerator includes members with a streptococcus test (identified through CPT codes) during the seven-day period (i.e., three days prior and three days after the prescription date).
+The denominator includes members with an outpatient, observation, or ED visit with a diagnosis of only pharyngitis (ICD-9 codes 462, 463, and 034.0 and ICD-10 codes J02 and J03).
+Claims/encounters with more than one diagnosis and visits that result in an inpatient stay are excluded.
+Members are excluded from the denominator if dispensed an antibiotic prescription within 30 days prior to the episode start date or have an active prescription on the episode start date.
+Numerator is a streptococcus test (identified through CPT codes) during the sevenday period (i.e., three days prior and three days after the prescription date).